97mohammed/NRW_transport/README.md

 ## Description

-The NRW Public Transport Management System is a comprehensive solution for managing public transport schedules, routes, and ticketing within the NRW region.
+The NRW Public Transport Management System is a comprehensive solution for managing public transport scheduleswithin the NRW region.
 It is developed using PHP.

 ## Features